Venkata-Santhosh/aws-sdk-java-v2/archetypes/archetype-app/README.md

 # Maven Archetype for client applications using the AWS SDK for Java 2.x

 ## Description
-This is an Apache Maven Archetype to create a client application template using [AWS Java SDK 2.x][aws-java-sdk-v2].
-You can use the archetype to generate an application that has out-of-box [GraalVM Native Image][graalvm] support
+This is an Apache Maven Archetype to create a client application with a dependency of [AWS Java SDK 2.x][aws-java-sdk-v2].

+### Features

+The generated application has the following features:

+- Uses [Bill of Materials](BOM) to manage SDK dependencies
+- Contains the code to create the SDK client
+- Out-of-box support of GraalVM Native Image when `nativeImage` is enabled

 ## Usage